GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/10.291-300/06.We-Sing-the-Praise/docs.md

 ---
+title: |
-title: 296.
-We Sing the Praise
+    296. We Sing the Praise - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 296.
+We Sing the Praise.
+We sing the praise of Him who died,  Of Him who died upon the cross;  The sinner's hope let men deride;  For this we count the world but loss.
+    keywords:  |
-    keywords: Church Hymnal, We Sing the Praise, We sing the praise of Him who died,
+        Church Hymnal 1941, adventhymnals, advent hymnals, We Sing the Praise, We sing the praise of Him who died.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 296. WE SING THE PRAISE
+####  Church Hymnal 1941,

 ```txt
 1.